-Many a key development were given a cold shoulder by the media as Delhi's killer smog hung thing over the city skies, also branching out to parts of Uttar Pradesh, Haryana and Punjab.
-This was the news that made headlines throughout the first week of November.
+In 2017, Delhi's killer smog hung thick over the city skies, also branching out to parts of Uttar Pradesh, Haryana and Punjab.
 This forced authorities – the Supreme Court, the Centre and states – to spring on their feet and try and find out ways to address the menace.
-It is hard to say how fruitful these desperate measures, including a rerun of the odd-even scheme, will be.

 Also read: Delhi-NCR Gets New Common Pollution Codes